Carbon DLS Technology

 CLIP works by projecting a continuous sequence of UV images, generated by a digital light projector, through an oxygen-permeable, UV-transparent window below a liquid resin bath.
 The dead zone created above the window maintains a liquid interface below the part.
 Above the dead zone, the curing part is drawn out of the resin bath.

-Carbon has created a diverse and growing selection of materials that enable product designers and engineers to build functional prototypes and production parts.
-We currently have seven Carbon materials available for use.
-The materials were designed to meet common engineering requirements – from the elongation and resilience expected of an injection molded polyurethane elastomer to the temperature resistance of a glass-filled Nylon, and many more.
+Carbon’s materials were designed to meet common engineering requirements – from the elongation and resilience expected of an injection molded polyurethane elastomer to highly elastic Flexible Polyurethane, and many more.

 We offer you the opportunity to choose among six materials using the CLIP (DLS) technology.

 From automotive to consumer products, CLIP (DLS) technology offers you a lot of possiblities.

 Carbon is creating biocompatible resin materials, particularly useful for your medical projects

 Sculpteo provides you the best online 3D Printing Services for your resin parts.
 Thanks to our expertise in CLIP (DLS) technology, you can choose between several options, instantly receive a quote, and let us handle the manufacturing in our ISO 9001 certified factory.

 Start using CLIP (DLS) today by uploading a 3D file.

 Carbon’s CLIP-based technology combines the engineering-grade properties of thermoplastics with exceptional resolution and surface finish.
 It makes a range of features and applications possible for industries as varied as automotive, medical and consumer electronics.
 Biocompatible materials created thanks to the continuous liquid interface production are well used in the medical industry.